MateoProjects/SimplePDFReader/README.md

 # SimplePDFReader
-A simple PDF Reader to add to your projects with Python when you required to read PDF and extract information.
+A simple PDF Reader template to add to your projects with Python when you required to read PDF and extract information.

 ## Getting Started